 - After the first year, the Candidate year, members are expected to maintain current CPR (professional rescuer BLS), maintain the OEC certification by participating in an annual refresher, and maintain their Nordic skills by participation at Highland Forest’s annual refresher.

 - Discounts on gear purchases.

 - Educational opportunities in Advanced First Aid, Mountain Travel and Rescue, Avalanche Preparedness, Incident Command, and ski skills.

 - Park admission fees are waived.

-For additional information on patrolling or to become a member, contact the Patrol Director, Doug Howe, at email@example.com.
+For additional information on patrolling or to become a member, contact the Patrol Director, Jennifer Jones, at firstname.lastname@example.org.